MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 This article explains how to use Microsoft Edge to sync your favorites, passwords, and other browser data across all your signed-in devices.

 > [!NOTE]
-> This article applies to Microsoft Edge version 77 or later.
+> This article applies to Microsoft Edge version 77 or later unless otherwise noted.

 ## Overview